In order to ensure the reliability of its environmental data reporting, in fiscal 2011 Casio began requesting third-party verification.

 Scope of Data

-For the calculation of environmental performance figures including material balances, data was gathered from the following 46 sites for the period of April 1 2015 to March 31, 2016 (fiscal 2016).
+For the calculation of environmental performance figures including material balances, data was gathered from the following 48 sites （the coverage by employee number is 98.1%） for the period of April 1 2015 to March 31, 2016 (fiscal 2016).

 Numerical data on environmental performance for each site is listed separately.